developerasun/myCodeBox-devOps/.github/ISSUE_TEMPLATE/research-.md

 ---
 name: 'Research '
 about: Digging out for more details for a certain topic
-title: "[RESEARCH]"
+title: "[RESEARCH] main/sub"
-labels: ''
+labels: 'research'
-assignees: ''
+assignees: 'developerasun'

 ---